Best voice assistant for seniors in assisted living: what actually matters

 What is the best voice assistant for seniors?

-Simple access, respectful conversation, reminders, privacy controls, authorized summaries, and clear care boundaries matter most.
+Look for simple access, respectful conversation, reminders, privacy controls, authorized summaries, and clear non-clinical boundaries.